 Federal Direct Loan Program - Apply Now

-A Federal loan program which allows the student to borrow long-term, low-interest loans directly from The Department of Education.
+The Federal Direct Loan Program is a federal loan program which allows the student to borrow long-term, low-interest loans directly from The Department of Education.
 The loans are available to students attending school and enrolled at least half-time (6 hours).

 The Federal Direct Loan Program is intended solely to aid students pursuing a degree in higher education.
 Borrowers should borrow only the amount they feel is necessary to pay for their educational costs.
 Keeping the amount of a loan at a minimum will ease repayment.